webarkit/jsartoolkitNFT/README.md

 ## WebAssembly 👋

 **JSARToolKitNFT** supports WebAssembly.
-The libary builds WebAssembly artifacts during the build process, **WASM** is embdded in a single file.
+The library builds WebAssembly artifacts during the build process, **WASM** is embedded in a single file.
 This is `build/artoolkitNFT_wasm.js`.
 To use it, include the `artoolkit_wasm.js` into your html page like this:

 ```html
 <script src="../build/artoolkitNFT_wasm.js"></script>